-Unless you are a short term student (who will need to need to pay their fees in full on the first day of the academic term), you can either pay your accommodation fees in full (in which case this will need to be paid by the first day of the academic year – next year this is Monday 26 September 2022) or in instalments throughout the academic year.
+Unless you are a short term student (who will need to need to pay their fees in full on the first day of the academic term), you can either pay your accommodation fees in full (in which case this will need to be paid by the first day of the academic year – this is Monday 25 September 2023) or in instalments throughout the academic year.
 For undergraduate students, this means three separate payments and four separate payments for postgraduate students (who have a longer contract length).
 Whichever option you pick does not change your accommodation fee total.

 Alternatively if for any reason you can’t log in to your account, you can check the amount due on our prices webpage – just double check you’re looking at the correct academic year, but be aware that this is not a substitute for your Accommodation Agreement.

-If you live in Pier Quays, you will need to be making payments direct to Unite Students who manage the building.
+If you have an accommodation agreement in Pier Quays, you will need to make payments directly to Unite Students who manage the building.
 They will communicate with you how and when you should pay your accommodation fees and if you are unsure visit your reception in Pier Quays for more information.

 How do I pay my accommodation fees?

 There are two main ways to pay your accommodation fees:

 - Via an automatic payment plan on Epay. – You will need to log in to set this up in advance of your first payment date and be able to enter the correct dates and amounts for the whole year as shown on your Accommodation Agreement.
 Please note, if these amounts do not match when the payment is due then your payment plan will be cancelled and require immediate payment for the term.